 Diamond jewelry is a unique gift that has a special distinction: it’s usually worn very frequently, which means that selecting the right look is essential.
-Whether it’s a cherished tennis-style diamond bracelet, stunning solitaire stud earrings, or sparkling wedding or engagement rings, it’s fine jewelry that’s meant to be seen.
+Whether it’s a cherished tennis-style diamond bracelet, stunning solitaire stud earrings, or sparkling wedding or affordable engagement rings, it’s fine jewelry that’s meant to be seen.

 When a piece of fine jewelry is destined for greatness, it’s important to research attributes like the diamond quality before making a decision.
 Getting the best quality diamond will ensure your new earrings, bracelet, ring, or necklace remains elegant and on-trend for a lifetime.
 A diamond quality guide is the best place to start your buying journey, whether you’re looking for natural diamonds or simulated lab grown diamonds.
 This guide will familiarize you with the famous “4Cs” of diamonds and other considerations to keep in mind when shopping for these eye-catching gems, whether that’s online or with your local jeweler.
 Read on to learn the basics of determining the difference between a quality diamond and a less-than-optimal one.

 The 4Cs of Diamond Quality: Color, Clarity, Cut & Carat